Our Animal Care Team

 Our Support Team

-Sarah is a Native of Upstate New York and attended SUNY Delhi, where she received her associates degree in Veterinary Science.
+Sarah is a Native of Upstate New York and attended SUNY Delhi, where she received her associate's degree in Veterinary Science.
 She has been a Licensed Veterinary Technician since 2004.
-In October 2006 Sarah moved to Texas and joined the Loop 363 family.
-Her dream job as a child was to become a veterinarian and own a bunch of horses.
+In October 2006, Sarah moved to Texas and joined the Loop 363 family.
+Her dream job as a child was to become a veterinarian and own many horses.

 Sarah is known for her extensive experience, knowledge, and attention to detail.
 She has a special interest in ultrasonography.